 We recognise that pupils within the Trust with medical conditions should be properly supported so that they have full access to education, including school trips and physical education.
 Some children with medical conditions may have a disability and where this is the case the Trust will comply with its duties under the Equality Act 2010.
-Please also see Supporting Pupils at School with Medical Conditions Policy.
+Please also see Supporting Pupils at School with Medical Conditions Policy and Children with health needs who cannot attend school policy.